53 Christmas Crafts for a Break From the Holiday Rush in 2025

 21. Beaded Garland

-The dark green color of Christmas trees make them the perfect backdrop for a bright pop of color.
-You’ll need a beading kit for this, so run to the craft store or pull one out of storage and prepare for an easy inexpensive Christmas craft for children.
+The dark green color of Christmas trees makes them the perfect backdrop for a bright pop of color.
+You’ll need a beading kit for this, so run to the craft store or pull one out of storage and prepare for an easy, inexpensive Christmas craft for children.

 Whether in a pattern or totally random, stringing brightly colored beads onto a long string makes for an adorable addition to your tree or mantle.